cbCielblanc/deckbuilding/scripts/README.md

 - Provide AI behaviours and multiplayer RPCs through `NetworkManager`.
 - Offer small helpers such as `Logger` and `SaveManager`.
 - Spawn `BoardUI` and `HandUI` when a match starts.
-- Use tabs for indentation so Godot formatting stays consistent.
+- All scripts use tabs for indentation; `terrain_manager.gd` was cleaned up to match.

 ## Public APIs
 | File | Functions | Effect on game |